AryaDuhan/Whatsapp-BOT/README.md

 - **⚠️ Low Attendance Alerts**: The bot proactively warns you if your attendance for any subject drops below 75%.
 - **💬 Natural Language Commands**: Add your schedule using simple, human-readable commands (e.g., `/add Math on Monday at 10:00 for 2`).
 - **🌍 Full Timezone Support**: Configure your local timezone to ensure reminders are always accurate, no matter where you are.
+- **✅ Confirmation for Subject Removal**: To prevent accidental deletions, the bot asks for a "yes" or "no" confirmation before removing a subject from your schedule.

 ## 🛡️ Enterprise-Grade Security